mendix/docs/content/developerportal/deploy/private-cloud-deploy.md

 Currently, deployment packages are only valid for two weeks.
 Older deployment packages will still be visible, but if you try to deploy a package that was created more than two weeks ago, the deployment will fail and return a 403 error.
 The solution is to [recreate the deployment package](#create-deployment-package).
 {{% /alert %}}

-If creation of environment fails, then contact your cluster manager.
-If neither of these solves the problem, contact Mendix Support for help.
+If creation of the environment fails, then contact your cluster manager.
+If they cannot solve the problem, contact Mendix Support for help.

 You can deploy the deployment package of your app by doing the following: